 "The Butterfly" at Pearl Snap Kolaches

-A very cool almost bug collection-esque rendering of a Monarch butterfly by artist: Jimmy J Jenkins.
+A very cool almost bug collection-esque rendering of a Monarch butterfly by artist Jimmy J Jenkins.
 It’s a great stop for the art lover and the science fanatic.

 How to find it: The side wall of the Pearl Snap Kolaches at 4006 White Settlement Road.